Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-\begin{theorem} For $d$ a positive integer such that $\FF_{p^d} \subseteq A$, let $\ZZ_{p^d}$ denote the valuation subring of the finite unramified extension of $\Qp$ of degree $d$.
-Then the following categories are equivalent. \begin{enumerate} \item[(a)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(R)$. \item[(b)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(A)$. \item[(c)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(\tilde{\calR}_R^{\inte,1}/(z))$ for any $z \in W(\gotho_R)$ which is primitive of degree $1$. \item[(d)] The category of $\varphi^d$-modules over $W(R)$. \item[(e)] The category of $\varphi^d$-modules over $\tilde{\calR}^{\inte}_R$. \end{enumerate} More precisely, the functor from (e) to (d) is base extension. \end{theorem} \begin{proof} The equivalences between (a) and (b) and between (a) and (c) follow from Remark~\ref{R:local systems rings equivalence} combined with Theorem~\ref{T:perfect etale} and Theorem~\ref{T:mixed lift ring}, respectively.
+\begin{theorem} For $(R,R^+)$ a perfect uniform adic Banach algebra over $\FF_{p^d}$, the following categories are equivalent. \begin{enumerate} \item[(a)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(R)$ (or equivalently $\Spa(R,R^+)$). \item[(b)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(R_0)$ (or equivalently $\Spa(R_0,R_0^+)$) for any complete subring $R_0$ of $R$ whose completed direct perfection is equal to $R$, taking $R_0^+ = R_0 \cap R^+$. \item[(c)] The category of \'etale $\ZZ_{p^d}$-local systems over $\Spec(A)$ (or equivalently $\Spa(A,A^+)$) for $(A,A^+)$ corresponding to $(R,R^+)$ as in Theorem~\ref{T:perfectoid ring}. \item[(d)] The category of $\varphi^d$-modules over $\tilde{\calE}^{\inte}_{R}$. \item[(e)] The category of $\varphi^d$-modules over $\tilde{\calR}^{\inte}_R$. \end{enumerate} More precisely, the functor from (e) to (d) is base extension. \end{theorem} \begin{proof} The equivalences between (a) and (b) and between (a) and (c) follow from Remark~\ref{R:local systems rings equivalence} combined with Theorem~\ref{T:perfect etale} and Theorem~\ref{T:mixed lift ring}, respectively.
 The equivalence between (a) and (d) follows immediately from Proposition~\ref{P:phi-modules}.

 We next check that the base extension functor from (e) to (d) is fully faithful.
 As in Remark~\ref{R:etale descent}, it suffices to check that for $M$ a $\varphi^d$-module over $\tilde{\calR}^{\inte}_R$, any $\varphi^d$-stable element $\bv \in M \otimes_{\tilde{\calR}^{\inte}_R} W(R)$ belongs to $M$.
 This claim may be checked locally on $\calM(R)$, so we may assume that $M$ is free over $\tilde{\calR}^{\inte}_R$.
 By Proposition~\ref{P:DM relative}, we can choose an $R$-algebra $S$ which is a completed direct limit of faithfully finite \'etale $R$-subalgebras, in such a way that $M \otimes_{\tilde{\calR}^{\inte}_R} \tilde{\calR}^{\inte}_S$ admits a $\varphi^d$-invariant basis $\be_1,\dots,\be_n$.
 If we write $\bv = \sum_i x_i \be_i$ with $x_i \in W(S)$, then $x_i \in W(S)^{\varphi^d} = W(S^{\overline{\varphi}^d})$, and the latter ring is contained in $\tilde{\calR}^{\inte}_S$ by Remark~\ref{R:phi-invariant}.
 Since $W(R) \cap \tilde{\calR}^{\inte}_S = \tilde{\calR}^{\inte}_R$, it follows that $\bv \in M$ as desired.